Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 How much money provides a comfortable retirement income for a couple in 2024 in the UK

 The average cost of raising a child in the UK is between £150,000 and £180,000.
-It’s an enormous amount of money, which increases proportionately if you have more than one child.
+It’s an enormous amount of money, which increases proportionately if you have more than one.

-The figure for enjoying a comfortable retirement income for a couple in 2024 in the UK is a constantly moving target.
+When asking, “How much does a married couple need to retire”, the figure for enjoying a comfortable retirement income in 2024 in the UK is a constantly moving target.
 Some say £26,000 a year for a comfortable lifestyle.
-But given what is happening with inflation, let’s say for the moment that the retirement income needed for a couple is £30,000 per annum.
+But given what has happened over the past couple of years with inflation, let’s say for the moment that the retirement income needed for a couple is £30,000 per annum.
 It means you need to amass a pension pot of £425,000 and allow for an increase in growth of around 4%.

 Setting your financial goals as early as possible is essential, especially if you intend to have children and enjoy a comfortable retirement.